How serious is COVID-19?

 - Don't touch your face - especially your eyes, nose and mouth

 - Clean surfaces - disinfect surfaces around you - especially mobiles, computers, keyboards, worktops, desks, handles...

 - Stay at home for 10 (individual) or 14 (group) days - this means not going out at all - do this even if you think your symptoms are mild

 - Ask for help - if you find it hard to stay at home - text, email, phone, friends, family, employers or your community to get help - but they mustn't come into your home

-- Keep your distance - keep 2 metres (around 3 steps) away from others - including family - for the full period - do not go to your GP surgery or hospital
+- Keep your distance - keep at least 1 metre (around 3 steps) away from others - including family - for the full period - do not go to your GP surgery or hospital

 - Sleep alone - if you can sleep alone you must - it will help ensure people you live with aren't infected

 - Keep washing your hands - often and for 20 seconds with soap and water helps

 - Drink plenty of fluids - and take everyday pain killers like paracetamol if you need to

 - Keep cleaning - so you keep surfaces clean